Joseph Ellis (hammer thrower)

 Joseph Ellis (born 10 April 1996) is a United States born and based English international athlete.
 He has represented England at the Commonwealth Games.

 Biography

 Ellis was educated at Eastlake High School and the University of Michigan.
-In May of 2022, he recorded a personal best throw of 74.52 metres.
+In May 2022, he recorded a personal best throw of 74.52 metres.

 In 2022, he was selected for the men's hammer throw event at the 2022 Commonwealth Games in Birmingham.